Use this application to manage files and directories on your webserver or any FTP server. You can

 refresh feature that can do this automagically if any user has made modifications.

-However, keep in mind that FileManager enables you to set an individual start directory for each
+However, keep in mind that FileManager enables you to set an individual data directory for each

 user.
 In this case, the smart refresh function won't work properly.
 There might be other cases